IvoD1998/Staubli_ROS2/README.md

 ROS2 port of the Staubli_VAL3_ROS driver with all components it requires, expanded with FAU-FAPS adaptive_motion_middleware.

 ## general
-This repository contains a port for ROS2 for everything that is required to use Staubli robots using the CS9 controller.
+This repository contains a port for ROS2 for everything that is required to use Staubli robots using the CS9 controller, based on the ROS1 driver (https://github.com/ros-industrial/staubli_val3_driver/tree/master).
 This includes a port of the ROS simple message package and everything it requires (https://github.com/ros-industrial/industrial_core).
 Also included is a port of FAU-FAPS adaptive_motion_middleware package to enable velocity and pose tracking control.
 However, to use these features, you will need to install 'velocity' expansion for the CS9 controller.